Officer killed in North Carolina crash had just returned from maternity leave - NewsBreak

 “It is with an extremely heavy heart that we have to once again ask for prayers and help for another Police Officer here in our great State of North Carolina,” Back the Blue, said in a statement.

-Officials said Officer Goodwin leaves behind three children – a 3-year-old, a 1-year-old, and a 4-month-old – along with her husband, Brenton Goodwin, who serves as a firefighter with the Charlotte Fire Department.Etowah man given maximum prison sentence for rape of 65-year-old NC woman
+Officials said Officer Goodwin leaves behind three children – a 3-year-old, a 1-year-old, and a 4-month-old – along with her husband, Brenton Goodwin, who serves as a firefighter with the Charlotte Fire Department.‘Rest easy hero’: Officer killed in crash involving tractor-trailer on I-85 in northeast Charlotte

 “Keep this family in your thoughts and prayers, as well as all of CMPD,” a statement from Charlotte Fire Station 29 reads.